 A unique program offered through the Medical Science Liaison Society.
 It exemplifies our mission of being dedicated to helping MSLs and MSL Managers advance in their careers.

-In the program we pair new MSLs with more experienced MSLs on an informal basis for the purpose of providing one-on-one guidance and advice to the newer MSLs (mentees.).
-A newly-hired MSL with less than two years of experience is formally matched with an experienced pair of MSL co-mentors for the purpose of professional development and knowledge sharing.
+In the program, we pair new MSLs or new MSL directors with more experienced MSLs or seasoned MSL leadership with a group of 4 to 6 peers to employ the power of the group to provide guidance and support to mentees.
+A newly-hired MSL with less than two years of experience or newly appointed MSL director is formally matched with an experienced pair of MSL co-mentors for the purpose of professional development and knowledge sharing.
 The group mentoring approach affords opportunities for mentees not only to benefit from mentors but also from peer mentees.

 Prior Success and Growth